 緊急事態! ローズウッド 規制の裏側に迫る 第四弾 - TC楽器 - TCGAKKI

-New Hakaranda and other
+New Hakaranda and other rare woods

-A number of rosewood species have come to be treated as rare woods along with Hakaranda.
+The New Hakaranda and many other rosewood species have come to be treated as rare woods along with Hakaranda.

-If that is the case, we have come forward,
+In that case, they have come forward,

-• This wood is in the same legume family as rosewood, but it is a species of wood in the genus Gibaultia, not in the genus Crataegus, which is the rosewood species.
+• This wood is from the same Fabaceae family as rosewood, but it is not of the rosewood species, but of the genus Gibaultia, which has a high specific gravity and good stability.

 Yokoyama Guitars